Saturn’s Moon Pan Looks ‘Delicious’ On Latest Cassini Images

 In another interesting note, NASA wrote that Pan creates “wakes,” which are stripes on both sides of Saturn’s ring material, and also adds to the gravity of its ring particles.

-“Since ring particles closer to Saturn than Pan move faster in their orbits, these particles pass the moon and receive a gravitational ‘kick’ from Pan as they do.
+“Since ring particles closer to Saturn than Pan move faster in their orbits, these particles pass the moon and receive a gravitational “kick” from Pan as they do.
 This kick causes waves to develop in the gap and also throughout the ring, extending hundreds of miles into the rings.
 These waves intersect downstream to create the wakes, places where ring material has bunched up in an orderly manner thanks to Pan’s gravitational kick.”

 Did you see that “Cosmical” updated?
 And it’s all about Saturn’s Ravioli moon! https://t.co/3NQyPj6tv1 #Saturn #Moon #Pan #NASA #Cassini pic.twitter.com/yBvdDj6MVU